bfrg/vim-jqplay/README.md

 `TextChanged` event are triggered.
 See `:help jqplay-config` on how to change the `autocmds`.

+Run `:Jqrun` to invoke `jq` manually at any time.

-Running `:JqplayClose` will remove the autocommands and keep the `jq` scratch buffer and the jq output buffer open.
-Running `:JqplayClose!` with a bang will additionally delete both buffers.
+Running `:JqplayClose` will remove the autocommands and keep the `jq` scratch buffer and the jq-output buffer open.
+Running `:JqplayClose!` with a bang will also delete both buffers.

 `jq` processes previously started with `:Jq` or `:Jqplay` can be stopped at any time with `:JqStop`.